gaggle/nunchucks-tags/README.md

 [![Code Climate GPA](https://codeclimate.com/github/gaggle/nunjucks-tags/badges/gpa.svg)](https://codeclimate.com/github/gaggle/nunjucks-tags)

 # Nunjucks tags
-Wrapper around Nunjucks to make it easy to add custom tags like this:
+Wrapper around Nunjucks to make it easy to add custom tags.

+## How to use
+Custom tags are functions that takes a Nunjucks block and returns a rendered string.

+Here we register a custom tag `tag` that just joins its arguments as with slash separator:
 ```javascript
 const NunjucksTags = require("nunjucks-tags")